nucleic/kiwi/docs/source/basis/solver_internals.rst

 Stay contraints emulation
 -------------------------

-One feature of Cassowary that Kiwi abandonned is the notion of stay constraints.
+One feature of Cassowary that Kiwi abandoned is the notion of stay constraints.
 Stay constraints are typically used in under-constrained situations (drag and drop) to allow the solver to find a solution by keeping non-modified variable close to their original position.
 A typical example is